James J. Stukel: College

 A high school chemistry teacher, recognizing Stukel's potential in engineering, drove him to visit Purdue University.
 He would later joke, "the University of Illinois wasn't in his vocabulary, but he took over the decision-making process."
 Stukel enrolled at Purdue and joined the Phi Gamma Delta fraternity.
 To help pay for school, he played saxophone with his dance band, The Spotlighters.
 The band played music from Woody Herman, Stan Getz, and other jazz artists.
 During the summer, Stukel would play at resorts.

 It was at Purdue that Stukel met his wife Joan Helpling, a majorette with the Purdue marching band.
 The two toured Europe as members of a variety band.
 They would marry during their senior years.
 Stukel would later comment on his wife, "I [have] been...lucky in that I have a very supportive wife who...influenced the way I developed...in...positive ways."
 Stukel graduated with a Bachelor of Science degree in engineering from Purdue shortly after his marriage.
 The couple then moved to Virginia.

 Stukel earned his M.S. and Ph.D. from the University of Illinois at Urbana-Champaign.

 Career

 After the completion of his Ph.D., Stukel joined the faculty of the Engineering College.
 He rose to the level of Associate Dean before transferring to the University of Illinois at Chicago.
 While there, he served in a variety of administrative capacities, assuming the roles of the Vice-Chancellor for Research, the Vice-Chancellor for Academic Affairs, and finally, Chancellor of the campus.

-After his four-year tenure as chancellor, Stukel was selected as president of the University of Illinois system by the UI Board of Trustees.
+After his four-year tenure as chancellor, Stukel was selected as president of the University of Illinois system by the UI Board of Trustees succeeding Stanley O. Ikenberry.
 He served in this capacity for approximately 10 years (1995–2005) and was succeeded by B. Joseph White.

 A residence hall at the University of Illinois at Chicago, the James Stukel Towers, was named after the former president.